sandinmyjoints/zero-to-node-short/presentation.md

 ### Why use streams?

-* Avoid 'procrastination', i.e., buffering data in memory.
+* Avoid buffering data in memory.
 Send it as available/ready from the OS.
 Smooths out CPU and network load.
 * Easy to reason about.

 * * * * *